 Elementary School Vancouver

-Magnussen was founded by Howard Eaton and Kristin Harbut with the vision of creating a school to educate and nurture each child as an individual.
+Howard Eaton and Kristin Harbut founded Magnussen with the vision of creating a school to educate and nurture each child as an individual.
 By fostering strong, attached student/teacher relationships and creating a community where social engagement is valued and encouraged, students feel confident in their ability to explore the curriculum in ways that spark a love of learning.
 Attachment, in our minds, leads to excellence.

 Magnussen School is for children who: